Kiss: India

-In 2007, two people were fined and jailed for a month after kissing and hugging in public in Dubai.
+Middle East

-In India, public display of affection is a criminal offence under Section 294 of the Indian Penal Code, 1860 with a punishment of imprisonment of up to three months, or a fine, or both.
-This law was used by police to prosecute couples engaging in intimate acts, such as kissing in public.
-However, in a number of landmark cases, the higher courts dismissed assertions that kissing in public is obscene.
+Most of the countries in this part of the world do not allow any kind of public displays of affection and penalties can be severe.
+In 2007, two people were fined and jailed for a month after kissing and hugging in public in Dubai, UAE.

 Legality of unwanted kissing

 In New York in the United States, an unwanted kiss constitutes the sex offense of forcible touching.
 In Italy, the Supreme Court of Cassation has upheld sexual violence convictions for forced kisses.
 In Australia, unwanted kissing is sexual assault.
 In the Netherlands, forced-tongue-kissing was prosecuted as rape from 1998 until 2017, when the Dutch Supreme Court ruled that it should instead (while still deemed illegal) be viewed as a potential form of sexual assault, carrying a maximum eight-year prison sentence.

 In religion

 The Taking of Christ by Caravaggio (c.
 1602) depicts Judas betraying Jesus with a kiss as a signal to arrest Jesus.